dime-coin/electrum-docs/libsecp256k1-linux.rst

 libsecp256k1 on Linux
 =========================

-Notes about getting libsecp256k1 to work with Electrum on Linux.
+Notes about getting libsecp256k1 to work with Electrum-Dime on Linux.

-1. Using package manager
+1. Using Package Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~

 On recent versions of Ubuntu/Debian, libsecp256k1 should be available